nicoleyang22/nicoleyang22/README.md

 <details>
   <summary>📂 About Me (Click to view):</summary>

+  "Turning data into insights, one query at a time."

-  I'm a self-taught person with skills in data engineering and analysis.
-I always explore ways to improve processes and solve real-world problems using data.
+  I'm a self-taught data enthusiast with a strong interest in data engineering and analytics.
+  I started my journey by exploring various tools and techniques to extract insights from raw data.

 </details>

 ## Skills

 - **Programming:**  SQL (PostgreSQL, MySQL), Python (Pandas, Numpy, Matplotlib)
-- **Data & Visualization Tools:**  Excel, MS Power BI, Tableau
+- **Data & Visualization Tools:**  Excel, Power BI, Tableau
 - **Project Management:**  Google Sheets, Notion

 ---